aniketDash7/CMSN_experiments-/README.md

 # CMSN Cloud Removal Project Report

-This report documents the implementation and experimentation of the CMSN (Cloud-aware Multi-temporal Satellite Network) model as described in the referenced paper.
+This report documents the implementation and experimentation of the CMSN (Coarse-to-refined multi-temporal synchronous cloud removal network) model as described in the referenced paper.
 The primary goal is to reconstruct cloud-free remote sensing images from multi-temporal, cloud-contaminated Landsat imagery using frequency and spatial domain learning.

 ---